odoomrp/odoomrp-utils/product_cost_utilities/README.rst

 Product Cost Utilities
 ======================

-* This module shows adds two new fields on products: "average margin" and "manual margin".
+* This module adds two new fields on products: "average margin" and "manual margin".